 Crews also provide treatment for about 10,000 acres of young tree stands each year; build or maintain up to 105 miles of hiking trails; and maintain campgrounds, day use areas, and trailheads within the Northwest Oregon Area (NWOA).

 The first buildings at the camp were built at the Oregon State Penitentiary, brought in and set up at what is now SFFC.
-These first cabins were quite primitive, with tar-paper walls, no plumbing or heat and offered little in terms of comfort for the inmates initially assigned to the camp.
-Fifteen inmates were assigned to each cabin.
+These first cabins were quite primitive, with tar-paper walls, no plumbing or heat and offered little in terms of comfort for the AICs initially assigned to the camp.
+Fifteen AICs were assigned to each cabin.